What is a Learning Plan?

 The “Learning Plan” provides additional context to a “Course Outline” by including information on assessment strategies, alignment to course learning outcomes, and a detailed delivery schedule.
 Faculty should review the Course Outline and the Learning Plan document with students before starting their first lesson every semester to ensure the learning expectations are properly communicated to all students.

 This section provides Faculty with various resources to help complete their first draft of the Learning Plan.

-The following documents should be used for courses that will be prepared for the upcoming 2020-21 academic year.
+The following document should be used for courses that will be prepared for the upcoming 2020-21 academic year.

 Richard Stronach, Professor, Early Childhood Education - Kingston

 "I began using Modules to organize my course delivery when working with the School of Contemporary Teaching and Learning in the development of a hybrid course.
 I have found the practice of using Modules to structure content very helpful in planning, teaching, and evaluating content.
 I liken it to chapters or parts of a book.
 The Modules provide clear beginnings and endings of concepts which may have otherwise made the delivery seem fragmented and confusing."